YashdalfTheGray/thing-doer/design/datastore.md

       "$id": "#/properties/lastSeenAt",
       "type": "integer",
       "title": "The node's last seen time",
-      "description": "The last time the node checked in with the global state", "default": 0,
+      "description": "The last time the node checked in with the global state.", "default": 0,
       "examples": [1593249964788]
     },